AGI-RESEARCH-SEC/snake-game-env/README.md

 # Approach-1: Using Raspberry pi
 * incomplete-code indide `deep_learning/`:
     * `model_training_fixed_destination.ipynb`, `model_training_random_destination.ipynb`, `model_training.ipynb`, `generate_data.ipynb`
 * The above code contains data and models for "Decision tree classifier" and "logistic regression".
-They use `[vectorized_coordinates, distance_between_source_and_destination]` as state and `['left', 'right', 'forward', 'backward']` as action.
+They use `[vectorized_coordinates, distance_between_source_and_destination]` as state and `['left', 'right', 'forward', 'backward']` as acton.
 * We originally intended to use DQN that uses `[camera_data, vectorized_coordinates, distance_between_source_and_destination]` as state and `['left', 'right', 'forward', 'backward']` as action.
 * This would be the GPS precision circles around our college:
 *    ![precision_circles_of_around_college](images/precision_circles_of_around_college.webp)